Which of the following is NOT one of the five components of NIMS?

 Study for the Florida Fire Officer 2 Exam.
 Prepare with flashcards and multiple-choice questions, each question comes with hints and explanations.
 Get ready for your exam!

-The five components of the National Incident Management System (NIMS) are crucial for effective emergency management and response.
-These components include Preparedness, Resource Management, Command and Coordination, Communications and Information Management, and Ongoing Management and Maintenance.
+The five components of the National Incident Management System (NIMS) are essential frameworks that guide the coordination and management of incidents.
+These components include Preparedness, Resource Management, Ongoing Management and Maintenance, and others focused on improving response and recovery capabilities.

 Subscribe